Sterling hits new peak vs euro, shrugs off BoE minutes

 "The market doesn't need a strong reason to sell the euro and this is just a reminder of the euro's fragility," said Chris Turner, head of currency strategy at ING.

-The BoE minutes said although policymakers rejected cutting interest rates from the current record low 0.5 percent, new credit measures might alter their assessment in the coming months.
+The Bank minutes said although policymakers rejected cutting interest rates from the current record low 0.5 percent, new credit measures might alter their assessment in the coming months.

-ING's Turner said a BoE rate cut would come as a surprise to the market and could help stem the euro's falls against the UK currency, probably pushing it back above 80 pence.
+ING's Turner said a Bank rate cut would come as a surprise to the market and could help stem the euro's falls against the UK currency, probably pushing it back above 80 pence.

 For now, most expect sterling will continue to rise against the euro because the euro zone's deepening debt problems is encouraging investors to search for perceived safer alternatives.